sf-wdi-26/mean_todo/README.md

 #### Adding Templates

-1. Make a `templates` directory inside `public`, and create a template:
+1. Make a `templates` directory inside `public` if you don't have one, and create a template:

   ```
   ➜  mkdir public/templates